jacopotagliabue/MLSys-NYU-2023/weeks/13/README.md

 }
 ```

-The current endpoint is very barebone - check the slides and the `project` in week 12 for suggestions on how to best structure the response, and an example of enriching the presentation layer with a web page.
+The current endpoint is very barebone - check the slides and the `project` from week 12 for suggestions on how to best structure the response, and an example of enriching the presentation layer with a web page.

 ## Misc.
 Links